Tradescantia plant leaves — deep purple and green trailing foliage

 Pinching the growing tips encourages bushier growth rather than long single trails, if that is the aesthetic you are going for.
 The plant is indifferent to your preference.
 It will grow in whatever direction produces the most light with the least resistance, and it will do so quickly enough that you will need to reassess its position every few weeks during the growing season.
 This is either high-maintenance or deeply engaging, depending on your relationship with houseplants, and the tradescantia has no opinion about which one you are.

 Chive Studio has been designing and making ceramic plant pots for over two decades.
 The 3 inch Minute is stocked at Longwood Gardens, the Brooklyn Botanic Garden, the Audubon Aquarium in New Orleans, and the Chihuly Garden and Glass in Seattle — institutions that evaluate ceramic objects using the same criteria they apply to everything else in their collections.
-We have exhibited at the RHS Chelsea Flower Show for thirteen consecutive years, receiving the 5-star booth award twice.
+We have exhibited at the RHS Chelsea Flower Show since 2013; twice awarded the 5-star booth award — only two are given each year.
 Always original, often copied.

 Minute Ceramic Pot And Saucer Set With Drainage | 6, 7, & 8 inch - Chive Ceramics Studio - Pots - Chive Ceramics Studio